-March saw the effect of COVID-19 in our everyday lives.
+This year, we continued to see the effect of COVID-19 in our everyday lives.
 Many Village-owned facilities shut down temporarily, had reduced hours or had strategies and plans in place to prevent transmission of the virus.
 Staff and Council worked with VIHA and other governing authorities to communicate Public Health Orders and Guidelines to residents of the valley.